Azure/AvereSDK/docs/using_vfxt_py.md

 # Using vfxt.py

-This section describes the syntax and options available when using vfxt.py as a command-line interface to create and modify Avere clusters.
+This section describes the syntax for using vfxt.py.
+It explains frequently used options when performing basic operations like creating or modifying Avere vFXT clusters.

-Frequently used options are described in detail in this section; additional options are explained in the [vfxt.py Command Syntax and Options](syntax.md) document and in the platform-specific documents for [Azure](azure_options.md), [AWS](aws_options.md), and [GCE](gce_options.md).
+Additional options are explained in the [vfxt.py Command Syntax and Options](syntax.md) document and in the platform-specific documents for [Azure](azure_options.md), [AWS](aws_options.md), and [GCE](gce_options.md).

 ## Basic Syntax